argoproj/argo-workflows/docs/fields.md

 |`mergeStrategy`|`string`|MergeStrategy is the strategy used to merge a patch.
 It defaults to "strategic" Must be one of: strategic, merge, json|
 |`setOwnerReference`|`boolean`|SetOwnerReference sets the reference to the workflow on the OwnerReference of generated resource.|
 |`successCondition`|`string`|SuccessCondition is a label selector expression which describes the conditions of the k8s resource in which it is acceptable to proceed to the following step|

+## Item

+Item expands a single workflow step into multiple parallel steps The value of Item can be a map, string, bool, or number

 ## ScriptTemplate